AstroMined/debtonator/docs/adr/compliance/adr014_implementation_checklist.md

 ## Conclusion

-The repository layer implementation has made significant progress with 15 of 18 required repositories fully implemented.
-To complete ADR-014 compliance, focus should be on implementing the three missing repositories, creating the necessary schema factories, and developing comprehensive tests.
+The repository layer implementation has now been completed with all 18 required repositories fully implemented.
+The focus now shifts to service layer refactoring to complete ADR-014 compliance.
 The successful refactoring of AccountService provides a clear template for the remaining service refactoring work.

 Following the recommended priorities will ensure a systematic approach to completing the repository layer refactoring and maintaining high code quality standards throughout the implementation.